BenjaminStimec/luna.cli/README.md

 @ notation is a special syntax used to perform specific pre-defined actions easily.
 Currently supported special functions are:
-- @file('path_to_file') This function is used to read the contents of a local file.
+- `@file('path_to_file')` - This function is used to read the contents of a local file.
 It retrieves and returns the data stored within the specified file.
-- @json('path_to_file') The "@json" function is designed to read and parse a local JSON file.
+- `@json('path_to_file')` - The "@json" function is designed to read and parse a local JSON file.
 It takes the filename as an input and extracts the structured data from the JSON file, making it accessible for further processing or manipulation within a program.
-- @html('url') This function is used to retrieve and return the content of a webpage.
-When provided with the URL of a web page, it fetches the HTML content of that page, which can be useful for web scraping, data extraction, or other web-related tasks.
+- `@html('url')` - This function is used to retrieve and return the content of a webpage.
+When provided with the URL of a web page, it fetches the content of that page, which can be useful for web scraping, data extraction, or other web-related tasks.